 Bringing Back The Woolly Mammoth: Should We Try?

-If it’s scientifically possible, should we try to bring back the Woolly Mammoth?
+If it’s scientifically possible, should we try to create a Woolly Mammoth clone?
 What do you think?
-Are you on board with bringing back the Woolly Mammoth or completely against the idea?
+Do you support bringing back the Woolly Mammoth or are you completely against the idea?
 Let us know in the comments below or tweet us at @methodshop.